 Mandu or Mandavgarh is a ruined small town in Central India which was an important political and cultural centre several centuries ago.
 Located at an elevated height of 600 metres Mandu has a pleasant climate all year though monsoon is special when rains, cool breeze and the light wind make it a heavenly destination.
+Most of what is seen in present day Mandu is dated to 15th and 16th century and its fortunes slowly declined from 17th century during the times of Mughal Sultanate.

 A brief lesson on history will make your trip to Mandu complete enabling you to relate to everything you see